abysmalplain/abysmalplain.github.io/_pages/worldbuilding.md

 Some more stuff on life, such as the evolution of eyes, colour vision, sex systems.
 Plants vs animals vs fungi vs bacteria vs archaea.
 Viruses.
 Nutrition.

+## language

+Anatomy of the human vocal tract.
+Language and the brain.

 The evolution of language.
-Vocalization in different animals: humans, other primates, whales, other cetaceans, other mammals, frogs, birds
+Vocalization in different animals: humans, other primates, whales, other cetaceans, other mammals, frogs, birds.

 ## culture
 I won't be doing guides for culture building per se, for a couple of reasons: one being that there is no formula you can compute to build a society, and the other being that I don't want to give away all my best ideas.
 However, I do have some notes on science-y things that a society might engage in.
 Astrometry.
 Music.